-How to Implement Deep Learning in Your Healthcare Project: Key Features and Applications
+How to Implement Deep Learning in Healthcare Practice: Top Features and Applications

 What is Deep Learning?

-It works by using something called artificial neural networks, which are inspired by how our brains function.
+It works by using something called artificial neural networks, which is similar to how our brains function.

 1. Better Diagnoses